Royal Porcelain Factory, Berlin: Sculptural porcelain

 Under the auspices of the KPM workshop, porcelain figurines of many different styles have been created in the last 250 years.

 One of the highlights is the Prinzessinengruppe (Two Princesses), a statue based on the design by Johann Gottfried Schadow.
 It was created in 1795 for a double royal wedding, and is considered to be a major work of early Classicism.

 Animal sculptures have played a significant role throughout the history of KPM.
 The Berlin manufactory's works artfully illustrate nature.
 A clever play of light and shade, and naturalistic decoration make them appear lifelike.
 The numerous animal figurines continue to include designs from the manufactory's early days up to the present day.

 Vases

-Great artists and designers of all style periods – from Rococo to Modernism – have created high-quality vase designs for the manufactory.
-Many of them have become timeless design classics.
+Artists and designers of style periods from Rococo to Modernism have created vase designs for the manufactory.
 Around 1820, several classicist vases were designed by Karl Friedrich Schinkel like Trompetenform (trumpet shape) or Fidibus.

 The Halle vases made in 1931 in collaboration with Burg Giebichenstein Art School are true to the ideal of Bauhaus.
 Inspired by basic geometric shapes like ellipse and cone ceramic artist Friedlaender created seven harmoniously proportioned vases.
-The clear form of the square-shaped CADRE vase reflects one of the main requirements of the New Objectivity style that form should follow function.
-The 1967 design by Trude Petri is based on the tea caddy she created in 1930 for the URBINO service.